 Building on wins like this, McArthur and Jovanovic were able to drive the agile transformation and changes to critical mass.
 Jovanovic pointed out that, when it comes to organizational change, "if it's happening in the pockets, it just doesn't happen."
 They built on their momentum and implemented these changes on a high profile organizational initiative.
 "It took this big initiative to actually propel it forward, structure it, and formalize it," Jovanovic said.

-As TD Bank continues to improve and conquer new challenges, the Nexus Platform continues to provide the tools that enable them to do so.
+As TD Bank continues to improve and conquer new challenges, the Sonatype Platform continues to provide the tools that enable them to do so.

 TD Bank was able to achieve something impressive in the world of agile transformations.
 They quickly recognized that switching to a new methodology would demand significant changes to their tooling and infrastructure, and they embraced that from the start.